Gabegi/.NET_Azure_AI_DocumentIntelligence/README.md

 Sample project to illustrate the use of Azure.AI.DocumentIntelligence

-The user will input a keyword and the app must check if the document contains the keyword
+The user will input a keyword and the app must check if the document contains the keyword.
+The return statement should provide further details.